rob-letts/personal-site/roadmap.md

-- [ ] skills: extend bio + central telescope style dashed outline animation, rotating billboards
+- [ ] uses: vertical telescope view, scrollable list on left and change right view on select
-- [ ] resources: parse json for content
+- [ ] resources: convert to 'bookmarks' (radio as tabs that filter a terminal display, keyboard controllable)
-- [ ] uses: parse markdown for content
+- [ ] about: bio and skills + concepts (rotating billboards)
-- [ ] index: background wobbles (waapi?)
+- [ ] /: background wobbles (waapi?)
----
-- [ ] refactor: styles refactor, types refactor, brand scrollbars